AndreiMartynenko/AndreiMartynenko/README.md

 Hello!
 My name is Andrei 👋.

 I'm a developer passionate about simplifying things and creating innovative solutions.
 I enjoy working with the latest technologies and continuously learning new skills.
 I love breaking down complex problems into simple, easy-to-understand solutions.
-Currently, I live in London and work as a software developer. 🌱 I’m interested in learning Golang, Python, and Rust.
+Currently, I live in London and work as a software developer. 🌱 I’m interested in learning Golang and Rust.
 In my spare time, I produce music using Ableton Live.

 ## 📫 Connect with Me